joshcc3/lockless-c/README.md

 The X-axis number of processes.
 The Y-axis:
  - Snapshot completion time (nanoseconds)
- - Update time

-Other interesting characteristics:
-X-axis number of processes
-Y-axis:
  - ratio of collects to snapshot attempts
  - time to collect
  - % of times when a snapshot ends with generating a new one